alphagov/govuk-design-system/src/components/text-input/index.md

 {{ example({ group: "components", item: "text-input", example: "input-autocomplete-attribute", displayExample: false, html: true, nunjucks: true, open: true, size: "s" }) }}

-If you are working in production and there is a relevant [input purpose](https://www.w3.org/TR/WCAG21/#input-purposes), you'll need to use the `autocomplete` attribute to meet [WCAG 2.1 Level AA](https://www.w3.org/WAI/WCAG21/Understanding/identify-input-purpose.html).
+If you are working in production and there is a relevant [input purpose](https://www.w3.org/TR/WCAG22/#input-purposes), you'll need to use the `autocomplete` attribute to meet [WCAG 2.2 success criterion 1.3.5 Identify input purpose, level AA](https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html).

 You will not normally need to use the `autocomplete` attribute in prototypes, as users will not generally be using their own devices.